Exemplary Leadership & Management-Skills Workshop

 In the public service, I advised the UNESCO's director general and authored "Overhauling the UNESCO and Strengthening Its Essence".
-For four years, I advised two prime ministers and was a non-partisan Executive Member of the Prime Minister's Committee on Government Reform.
+For four years, I advised two prime ministers on strategic policies a non-partisan Executive Member of the Prime Minister's Committee on Government Reform.

-I also led assignments where sensitive multipartite negotiations were of paramount importance, including:
+I also led assignments where sensitive multi-party negotiations were of paramount importance, including:

-- The creation, with Dr. Brian Morrissey, of the Canadian Food Inspection Agency to restore the public trust in the inspection system and position the country as a safe and trusted exporter;
+- The creation, with Dr. Brian Morrissey, of the Canadian Food Inspection Agency to restore the public trust in the inspection system and position the country among the safest and trusted exporters;

 - Initiating, at my expense, research on the lessons learned in the U.K. from mad cow (BSE) and and variant Creutzfeldt-Jakob diseases (vCJD), nine months before BSE was diagnosed in Canada;

-- A proposal accepted by the Prime Minister to defuse the growing tensions between Canada and its Asian trade partners, particularly Japan, following the discovery of mad-cow disease;
+- A proposal accepted by Canada's Prime Minister to defuse the growing tensions between Canada and its Asian trade partners, particularly Japan, following the discovery of mad-cow disease;